“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

-- I found that the low cost of third world travel often makes it easier to visit Emerging Countries than the Developed World.
-Travelers can get clothes washed quickly and cheaply in Emerging Countries.
+- Found that the low cost of Third World Travel often makes it easier than First World Travel.
+Travelers can get clothes washed quickly and cheaply in Third World Countries.
 Washing clothes at laundromats in the US and Western Europe is time-consuming and sometimes frustrating.
 (It can be challenging to figure out how to operate the machines, find the detergent, etc.).
-Taxis (and increasingly Ubers) are inexpensive and plentiful in Emerging Countries.
-Often, the costs of getting around by taxis in Emerging Countries are comparable to buses and metros in the US or Western Europe.
+Taxis (and increasingly Ubers) are inexpensive and plentiful in Third World Countries.
+Often, the costs of getting around by taxis in Third World Countries are comparable to buses and metros in the US or Western Europe.

-There are also some excellent, non-cost related reasons to travel in Third World (Emerging) Countries, including:
+There are also some excellent, non-cost related reasons to travel in Third World Countries, including:

-- After you’ve gained the trust of locals in Emerging Countries, they will eagerly tell you their life stories.
+- After you’ve gained the trust of locals in Third World Countries, they will eagerly tell you their life stories.
 I treasure these moments because their lives are very different from mine, and I appreciate their willingness to let me get to know them.

-- Tourist sites in Emerging Countries are usually less overwhelmed by tourists than in Western Europe.
-It is true, that some of the most prominent places like the Taj Mahal and Machu Picchu are crowded with tourists.
+- Tourist sites in Third World Countries are usually less overwhelmed by tourists than in Western Europe.
+It is true, that some of the Third World’s most prominent sites like the Taj Mahal and Machu Picchu are crowded with tourists.
 However, once outside of these tourist sights, you will find that many other nearby attractions are nearly empty.
-For example, while Chichen Itza and Tulum in Mexico’s Yucatan Peninsula have a lot of tourists, almost every other Mayan ruin is virtually empty.
-(Including some like Uxmal and Kabah that are incredibly impressive).
+For example, while Chichen Itza and Tulum in Mexico’s Yucatan Peninsula have a lot of tourists, almost every other Mayan ruin is virtually empty (including some like Uxmal and Kabah that are incredibly impressive).
 I have even been to one amazing Mayan ruin (Santa Rosa Xtampek in Campeche) where I was the only tourist who had visited in a whole week!

-- Emerging Countries are colorful and vibrant.
-Many immigrants and tourists from Emerging Countries express surprise at how bland the color and street life are in most developed countries.
+- Third World Countries are colorful and vibrant.
+Many immigrants and tourists from Asia and Latin America express surprise at how bland the color and street life are in most developed countries.
 Just driving around India feels like seeing a perpetual feast of color, smells, people, animals, etc.

 - Shopping in local marketplaces is a great joy.
-Most Emerging Countries have markets with an endless variety of handmade crafts and tasty, exotic foodstuffs.
+Most Third World Countries have markets with an endless variety of handmade crafts and tasty, exotic foodstuffs.
 You can learn a lot about your new country, just by asking questions about the local produce.

 Quality of Tourist Services

-- As more and more travelers visit Emerging Countries, the level of services available to take care of these travelers’ needs has grown exponentially.
+- As more and more travelers visit Third World Countries, the level of services available to take care of these travelers’ needs has grown exponentially.
 Visit a town like Chiang Mai, Thailand, and you’ll be amazed by the level of services available.
-In fact, while Chiang Mai gets nowhere near the level of tourism as Florence, Italy, I’d say that the tourist services in Chiang Mai are better than in Florence)
+In fact, while Chiang Mai gets nowhere near the level of tourism as Florence, Italy, I’d say that the tourist services in Chiang Mai are better than in Florence

-- Many tour companies offer excellent trips to Emerging Countries, usually anywhere between 20% and 50% less expensive than comparable visits to Developed Countries.
-These tours provide a relaxed and valuable introduction to life in Emerging Countries.
+- Many tour companies offer excellent trips to Third World Countries, usually anywhere between 20% and 50% less expensive than comparable visits to First World Countries.
+These tours provide a relaxed and valuable introduction to life in the Third World.
 In my experience, the quality of food, accommodations, and guides are better than similar tours in Developed Countries.
 (Many of these tours have more activities and meals included in the price than trips with the same company to Developed Countries).

 Life-Changing, Fascinating Experiences

-- Emerging Country travel is life–changing.
-Visiting Emerging Countries often makes you question many of your beliefs.
+- Third World travel is life–changing.
+Visiting Third World Countries often makes you question many of your beliefs.
 Many travelers are surprised at how functional and happy people can be with meager resources.
-They also find that many of their fundamental assumptions about how things should be done are different (but logical) in Emerging Countries.
+They also find that many of their fundamental assumptions about how things should be done are different (but logical) in Third World Countries.

-- Emerging Country travel generally encompasses more diverse natural environments than in Developed Countries.
+- Third World Travel generally encompasses more diverse natural environments than First World Travel.
 Even though North America and Australia are diverse, Europe has nowhere near the natural diversity of Africa, Latin America, or Asia.
 The Himalayas have the largest mountains on Earth.
 Africa is known for its incredibly diverse animal life.
 When anyone asks me why Bolivia is one of my favorite countries, I always wax poetic about the country’s remarkable landscapes.
 Within three hours of La Paz, there are arid, high plains; some of the world’s highest mountains; tundra, jungles, and deserts; and the world’s most immense salt plain.

-While I believe that third-world travel is excellent, I admit that it can be trying at times.
-Most of the annoyances are small and easy to adapt to.
-However, nomads should be prepared to encounter some of the following situations in Emerging Countries:
+While I believe that Third World Travel is excellent, it can be trying at times.
+Most of the annoyances are small if you are adaptable.
+However, Long Term Travelers should be prepared to encounter some of the following situations during Third World Travel:

 - Driving is costly and requires a lot of skill.
 Tolls, gas, and car rentals are generally cheaper in the US than in Emerging Countries.
 Also, driving conditions are worse, and many people drive more aggressively than at home.